Magnetohydrodynamic generator: Hall generator

-The typical solution, historically, has been to use the Hall effect to create a current that flows with the fluid.
+The typical solution has been to use the Hall effect to create a current that flows with the fluid.
 (See illustration.)
 This design has arrays of short, segmented electrodes on the sides of the duct.
 The first and last electrodes in the duct power the load.
 Each other electrode is shorted to an electrode on the opposite side of the duct.
 These shorts of the Faraday current induce a powerful magnetic field within the fluid, but in a chord of a circle at right angles to the Faraday current.
-This secondary, induced field makes current flow in a rainbow shape between the first and last electrodes.
+This secondary, induced field makes the current flow in a rainbow shape between the first and last electrodes.

-Losses are less than a Faraday generator, and voltages are higher because there is less shorting of the final induced current.
+Losses are less than in a Faraday generator, and voltages are higher because there is less shorting of the final induced current.

 However, this design has problems because the speed of the material flow requires the middle electrodes to be offset to "catch" the Faraday currents.
 As the load varies, the fluid flow speed varies, misaligning the Faraday current with its intended electrodes, and making the generator's efficiency very sensitive to its load.

 Disc generator

 The third and, currently, the most efficient design is the Hall effect disc generator.
 This design currently holds the efficiency and energy density records for MHD generation.
 A disc generator has fluid flowing between the center of a disc, and a duct wrapped around the edge.
 (The ducts are not shown.)
 The magnetic excitation field is made by a pair of circular Helmholtz coils above and below the disk.
 (The coils are not shown.)

 The Faraday currents flow in a perfect dead short around the periphery of the disk.

 The Hall effect currents flow between ring electrodes near the center duct and ring electrodes near the periphery duct.

 The wide flat gas flow reduced the distance, hence the resistance of the moving fluid.
 This increases efficiency.

 Another significant advantage of this design is that the magnets are more efficient.
 First, they cause simple parallel field lines.
-Second, because the fluid is processed in a disk, the magnet can be closer to the fluid, and in this magnetic geometry, magnetic field strengths increase as the 7th power of distance.
-Finally, the generator is compact for its power, so the magnet is also smaller.
-The resulting magnet uses a much smaller percentage of the generated power.
+Second, because the fluid is processed in a disk, the magnet can be closer to the fluid, and in this geometry, magnetic field strengths increase as the 7th power of distance.
+Finally, the generator is compact, so the magnet is smaller and uses a much smaller percentage of the generated power.